crowdsourcing-class/crowdsourcing-class.github.io/project.md

 Here are a few final project ideas.
 You are welcome to adapt one of these ideas into your final project, or to come up with your own idea.
 My expectation is that your final project will represent a substantial amount of work, and that it will be something that you're proud of and that you would like to show off to potential employers or to graduate schools.

+### Crowdsourced Matchmaking

+Come up with a human computation algorithm that helps people find a better match in online dating.
+Some people have tried to use [machine learning](http://www.wired.com/2014/01/how-to-hack-okcupid/all/) or [crowdsourcing](http://www.youlookgoodtogether.com) to optimize their dating experience on OKCupid.
+Can you come up with a better way of matching people up via crowdsourcing?
+Maybe you can have the crowd act as Cyrano de Bergerac, feeding users better lines than they could think of themselves.
+Maybe you could have people in a social network nominate people who they think would be good matches.

+### Translate Children's Books

+[The International Children's Digital Library](http://en.childrenslibrary.org) is a collection of children's books from around the the world.
+Volunteer translators have translated a subset of their books into different languages.
+We could try to translate many more of the books using crowdsourcing.
+There could be different tasks for monolingual speakers and bilingual speakers.
+Monolinguals could transcribe the text of the books (which is usually embedded in images).
+Bilinguals could translate it.
+Monolinguals could edit the translations.

 ### Crowdsourcing and Creativity

 Create a human computation algorithm to convert prose into poetry.
 Your algorithm should model two aspects of poetry rhyme and meter.
 NLP researchers have been working on text-to-text generation algorithms that can rewrite sentences in many different ways.
 This software can generate a huge number of alternatives, some of which may fit the constraints of a poem.
 However, the software is currently poor at determining which of the generated sentences are grammatical versus ungrammatical, and which correctly retain the its original meaning.
 Your job will be to incorporate humans into the process to make those decisions.
 Meet with your professor to learn more about the NLP software (it takes quite a lot of effort to learn), and then design a set of MTurk HITs to filter generated sentences down to ones that are poetic, grammatical and mean the same thing as the original prose.